Not sure if Mahana Fresh is right for you?

 Potential Mitigations

-- Your attorney should always review Item 1 carefully for any mention of predecessors or asset acquisitions.
+• Your attorney should always carefully review Item 1 for any mention of predecessors.

-- Asking long-term franchisees about their experiences under any previous ownership can provide invaluable insight.
+• Asking long-term franchisees about their experience under any previous ownership can provide valuable historical context.

 Pattern of Litigation